AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-1/README.md

 # Create the config file with the IPs once the instances are ready
 pulumi.Output.all(*all_ips).apply(create_config_file)
 ```
+- Generates a local SSH config file to `~/.ssh/` directory using the `public IPs` of the control plane and worker nodes for easier access during cluster management.

+### Key Points
+- This code provides a complete setup for a Kubernetes cluster’s base infrastructure.
+- It creates a VPC, subnet, route tables, security groups, EC2 instances, and configures a Network Load Balancer for handling Kubernetes API traffic.
+- The code dynamically updates the SSH config file, simplifying SSH access to EC2 instances.

 ### Step 4: Create an AWS Key Pair